|Nutritional Guidelines (per serving)|

 This recipe is an easy, delicious version of one of America's great dishes.
 It's soul food at its finest - hearty, satisfying, and deeply comforting.
 There are many variations of this Creole classic, but this sausage and shrimp version is my favorite jambalaya recipe.
 The brown rice adds a great texture and nutty flavor, as well as raising the nutritional level of the dish.

 - 2 tablespoons butter

-- 8 oz.
-Andouille sausage (or another spicy smoked sausage, sliced 1/4-inch thick)
+- 8 ounces Andouille sausage (or another spicy smoked sausage, sliced 1/4-inch thick)